New biodegradable gel could ‘repair damage caused by heart attack’

+Made up of amino acids called peptides, the gel works as a scaffold for injected cells to grow new tissue

-A new biodegradable gel has been developed to repair the damage caused by a heart attack.
+A revolutionary biodegradable gel has been developed to repair the damage caused by a heart attack.

-Experts at the University of Manchester, backed by the British Heart Foundation (BHF), created the substance, which can be injected directly into the beating heart.
+Experts at the University of Manchester, backed by the British Heart Foundation (BHF), created the substance, which can be injected directly into a beating heart.

 The gel works as a scaffold for injected cells to grow new tissue.